-- Testing arrangements, maintenance and records, including fire equipment, electrical, gas, equipment, water quality, asbestos, lightening conductors, hire wire equipment, PAT, dust extraction, PE equipment, tool maintenance. - PAT testing - Boilers and gas safety - Good standards of housekeeping, including drains, gutters etc. - Control of hazardous substances for maintenance activities. - Organise and monitor Pest Control - Fire Co-ordinator (Head of Maintenance) Has overall responsibility for ensuring that effective fire procedures are formulated, recorded, effected and monitored.
+- Testing arrangements, maintenance and records, including fire equipment, electrical, gas, equipment, water quality, asbestos, lightening conductors, hire wire equipment, PAT, dust extraction, PE equipment, tool maintenance. - PAT testing - Boilers and gas safety - Good standards of housekeeping, including drains, gutters etc. - Control of hazardous substances for maintenance activities to include organising and consideration of Asbestos. - Organise and monitor Pest Control - Fire Co-ordinator (Head of Maintenance) Has overall responsibility for ensuring that effective fire procedures are formulated, recorded, effected and monitored.
 This relates to Evacuation procedures and Fire Prevention.
 There are functional and operational links to the Bursar, external advisors and the Senior Leadership Team.
 There are requirements for ensuring appropriate records are maintained.